 “That’s the city I have to bus through to get down into Ecuador, right?
 I’ll probably just stop for a night to break up my journey.
 I heard there’s not much to see…”

-Talk to anyone backpacking through Colombia, and that’s the response you’ll likely get.
+Talk to anyone about their Colombia itinerary, and that’s the response you’ll likely get.

 And it’s a shame, really.